man sitting in sauna

 How Often Should You Use a Sauna?

-- Beginners If you're new to saunas, start with shorter sessions of 5–10 minutes.
-This allows your body to gradually acclimate to the heat without feeling overwhelmed.
+1. Beginners: If you're new to saunas, we suggest that you start with shorter sessions of 5–10 minutes.
+This allows you to get a good understanding of how your body handles heat.

 Factors to Consider

-- Traditional Finnish Sauna: These saunas operate at high temperatures and low humidity.
-Shorter sessions of 10–15 minutes are typically sufficient.
+2. Traditional Sauna: These saunas operate at high temperatures and start with low humidity, then add bursts of humidity through steam from the rocks.
+Shorter sessions of 10–15 minutes are the most common with traditional saunas.

-- Infrared Sauna: These function at lower temperatures, allowing for longer sessions of 20–30 minutes.
+3. Infrared Sauna: These function at lower temperatures by using infrared light, allowing for longer sessions of 20–30 minutes.

-- Steam Room: With high humidity, steam rooms can feel more intense.
+4. Steam Room: The steam can make the heat feel much more intense.
 Limit your time to 10–15 minutes to avoid overheating.

-- Breaks and Cool Downs In longer sauna sessions, consider taking breaks every 10–15 minutes.
-Step out, cool off, and rehydrate before resuming.
+6. Breaks and Cool Downs: In longer sauna sessions, try to take breaks every 10–15 minutes.
+Step out, cool off, and rehydrate before hopping back in.

 Special Considerations